 The Yosemite Field station hosts a broad spectrum of university courses, public education events, and K-12 programs.
 Topic have included land management, environmental sustainability, water management history, outdoor arts, writing, and leadership.
 The station facilities are ideal for classes, including a modern classroom, lodging for 55 people, office space, and meeting space.

-|IYEL student experiences her first snow|
+|IYEL student experiences her first snow

-- California Naturalist Training - Students become certified California Naturalists through the UC Cooperative Extension Service.
+- California Naturalist Training - Students become certified California Naturalists through the UC Cooperative Extension Service. (not offered in 2020)

 - Adventure-Risk-Challenge - This 6-week summer school program has been designed for motivated, high-level English Language Learner (ELL) students with leadership potential.
 ARC combines an intensive literacy focus with outdoor education: place-based, experiential curriculum.
 After the intensive summer program, ARC graduates follow through with service projects in their local communities.
 Graduates also assist with public outreach presentations & new student recruitment.
 ARC offers tutoring and reunion opportunities throughout their high school careers.
 Many ARC students are now leaders in their